MooseSaeed/nuxt-midlevel-bootcamp-feature-challenge/README.md

    - Get the meals data from the `/api/meals` endpoint.
    - In the template, use the `<MealList />` component and pass the meals to the `meals` prop.

-2. Create a `/meals/:id` route to render an indvidual meal:
+2. Create a `/meals/:slug` route to render an indvidual meal:

    - Get the slug from the route.
    - Get the meal data from the `/api/meals` endpoint.
-   - The endpoint expects a slug query string with the value of the slug.
+   - The endpoint expects a `slug` query string with the value of the slug.
 Pass the slug to get the meal data.
    - In case an error returend, handle the error by creating and throwing a Nuxt error with the error status code and message.
    - Use the `<MealContent />` component to render the meal info and pass the meal data to the `meal` prop.